Social Media Job/Career Guide:

 Social Media Chapter 1: Tips One, Two, Three

 In the current climate it is perhaps more typical to hear stories about people loosing a job rather than finding one.
-However, it is certainly possible to buck this economic trend and make yourself hyper-employable even in kamaron_social_media_job_career_guidetoday’s market.
+However, it is certainly possible to buck this economic trend and make yourself hyper-employable even in today’s market.
 Moreover, it’s not all doom and gloom as far as the economic situation goes, there are an increasing number of positive signs about the state of the world’s markets.
 For example, France and Germany are recently reported to have emerged from recession.

 Social media is the most exciting aspect of the Web 2.0 revolution, and it is, indeed, revolutionary.
 Big companies are increasingly becoming aware of the opportunities that social media offers.
 This in turn provides you with opportunities to engage with those companies as potential employers through social media networks, such as Facebook, LinkedIn and Twitter.